What is periodontal disease (gum disease)?

 - Pain when chewing and biting

 - Swollen, red, or tender gums

 If you notice any of these signs, we urge you to call our team today to learn more about our treatments for gum disease in Kimball, Michigan.

 How do you treat periodontal disease (gum disease)?

 If caught in the early stages, gum disease can often be treated through professional cleanings and a strict at-home oral hygiene program.
 Our knowledgeable dentists may also recommend scaling and root planing or other types of periodontal treatment to halt the progress of the disease and restore your oral health.
-For more information on how gum disease is treated, we invite you to contact us today and to schedule an appointment with Dr. Ferguson, Dr. Batra, and Dr. Smith.
+For more information on how gum disease is treated, we invite you to contact us today and to schedule an appointment with Dr. Ferguson and Dr. Smith.